jbock-java/jbock/README.md

 ### Required vs. Optional parameters

-All non-repeatable parameters, except flags, are treated as *required* unless specified otherwise.
+By default, a non-<a href="#repeatable-parameters">repeatable</a>
+parameter definition that is
+not a <a href="#flags">flag</a> is treated as *required*.
-You can only get an instance of your model if the input array contains all required parameters.
+You can only get an instance of your model if the `String[] argv` input array contains all required parameters.

-To declare an optional parameter, make the corresponding model method return one of these four types:
+To declare an *optional* parameter, simply make the corresponding model method return one of these four types:
 [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html),
 [OptionalInt](https://docs.oracle.com/javase/8/docs/api/java/util/OptionalInt.html),
 [OptionalLong](https://docs.oracle.com/javase/8/docs/api/java/util/OptionalLong.html) or
 [OptionalDouble](https://docs.oracle.com/javase/8/docs/api/java/util/OptionalDouble.html).

-You can also explicitly mark the parameter as `optional`.
+If you want to be more explicit, you can also set the `optional` flag in addition to that.

 ````java
 @Parameter(shortName = 'v', optional = true)